Members of Congress urge Trump to release Asian carp report

 Republican Reps.
 Bill Huizenga and Mike Bishop of Michigan and Democrat Marcy Kaptur of Ohio wrote Trump a letter Friday urging release of the report.

-They say withholding it worsens the threat of Asian carp reaching the Great Lakes and damaging its fishing industry.
+They say withholding it worsens the threat of Asian carp reaching the Great Lakes and damaging their fishing industry.

 Comments